FA Vase

-The Football Association Challenge Vase, also known as the Isuzu FA Vase for sponsorship reasons, is an annual football competition run by and named after The Football Association (The FA), for teams playing in Steps 5 and 6 of the English National League System.
+The Football Association Challenge Vase, also known as the FA Vase, is an annual football competition run by and named after The Football Association (The FA), for teams playing in Steps 5 and 6 of the English National League System.
 Nearly 600 teams participate in this knockout competition with semi-finals played over two legs.
 The final is played at Wembley Stadium.

-The 2025 winners were Whitstable Town, who beat AFC Whyteleafe 2–1 at Wembley Stadium.
+The current winners are A.F.C.
+Stoneham, who beat Cockfosters on penalties in the 2026 final.

 History

 Nantwich Town celebrate winning the Vase after beating Hillingdon Borough in the final in 2006.

 Until 1974, football players were categorised as either professionals or amateurs.
 Amateurs were not paid (at least not officially) by their clubs; amateur clubs had their own national cup competition, the FA Amateur Cup.
 Professionals were paid to play by their clubs; until the creation of the FA Trophy in 1969 there was no national knock-out competition specifically for professional clubs outside the Football League.

 In 1974, with many of the top amateur players receiving payment for playing, the Football Association abolished the distinction, scrapped the Amateur Cup and introduced the FA Vase for the majority of clubs who had previously played in the competition.
 Well over 200 clubs entered in the first season, 1974–75, when Hoddesdon Town of the Spartan League beat Epsom & Ewell of the Surrey Senior League 2–1 in the final at Wembley Stadium before a crowd of 9,000.

 In September 2021 Hinckley AFC set a new record score in the competition, beating St Martins 18–0.